datasnap-io/datasnap-android-sdk/README.md

 ## Data that could be sent to us and what we send automatically

-You will notice that our SDK is pretty dumb and does NOT try to itself pull information about the device.
+You will notice that our SDK is pretty dumb and does NOT try to itself pull information about the device withour SDK.

 We do however define these OPTIONAL properties in our API and we can easily integrate those analytic type properties into our reporting but we really try to let the app developer manage hwo to get and set those.

 Here is some sample code in our sample app showing how you could make the appropriate android API calls and set our properties:

+There is also some example code the exampel app on how to pull the Google Advertiser ID.
+Not that our SDK will never pull this information.

 ```